HathorNetwork/rfcs/projects/hathor-wallet-mobile/0002-nano-contract-integration.md

 - *Transaction ID*
 - *Public Explorer*

+For *called* transaction items, the header displays *Blueprint Method Name*.

+The body section includes:
+- *Blueprint Method Arguments*
+- *Date and Time*
+- *Transaction ID*
+- *Public Explorer*

-Taping on *Public Explorer* manigates the user to the transaction page in the explorer website.
+Taping on *Public Explorer* navigates the user to the transaction page in the explorer website.

+###### Blueprint Method Arguments
+Consist in an ordered list of arguments.
+An argument is a pair of argument type and value.

 ##### Design Bill
 - **Placement**: